 Did you know that your kids can build their own solar oven out of pizza boxes?
 It’s true!
-What’s more, there is loads to be learned about the concentration of the sun’s energy and you can all enjoy a tasty treat at the end of the process: Solar Oven S’mores!
+What’s more, there are loads to be learned about the concentration of the sun’s energy, and you can all enjoy a tasty treat at the end of the process: Solar Oven S’mores!
 Here is how we made these tasty s’mores and learned about Reflection, Absorption, and Convection.

 This post may contain affiliate links.
 Please read my disclosure statement for more information.